 Get there early: You can begin queuing up to enter the site up to a half hour in advance of your scheduled time.
 If you’re a planner and want to be in the site at the moment your pass allows you, absolutely arrive a half-hour early.
 Security is tight, and you can expect to wait up to a half hour to get through three different lines and a security checkpoint.

 What to expect: At this time only the memorial site is open, not the museum, however, that shouldn’t hinder a visit.
 The solemn, but inspiring, memorial is breathtaking, with enormous waterfalls spilling into the footprints of the two towers.
 The rush of water drowns out all surrounding sounds of the city, and what’s left is an uncommon solitude amid one of the largest cities in the world.
-The memorial does a fantastic job at monitoring how many people are on site at any given moment, and given the scale of the site, there is plenty of space allowing for private reflection and avoiding the feeling that you’re in crowd in Times Square.
+The memorial does a fantastic job at monitoring how many people are on site at any given moment, and given the scale of the site, there is plenty of space allowing for private reflection and avoiding the feeling that you’re in a crowd like Times Square.
 You can take as much time as you like to explore the site.

 How to navigate the site: Once you’re on site, there are several maps available that outline where the north and south tower stood and how the names of victims are arranged around the waterfalls.
 If you’re looking for a specific name, there are a series of kiosks available near the museum (yet to be opened) that are easy to use and print out a little personalized map to help guide you.